Psalm 51 – Restoration of a Broken and Contrite King

 iii.
 “The clean heart must continue contrite, if it is not to cease to be clean.”
 (Maclaren)

 e.
 These, O God, You will not despise: It’s easy to imagine that many in David’s day would despise his broken and contrite heart.
-What he did – taking whatever woman he wanted and killing anyone who got in his way – this was expected conduct for the kings of the world.
+What he did – taking whatever woman he wanted and killing anyone who got in his way – these were expected conduct for the kings of the world.
 Perhaps his neighboring kings were mystified as to why any of this bothered David.
 To him, it did not matter what others thought; God did not despise his broken and contrite heart, and that was enough.

 i.
-You will not despise: “This is great comfort to those that droop under sense of sin and fear of wrath, being at next door to despair.”
+You will not despise: “This is great comfort to those that droop under a sense of sin and fear of wrath, being at next door to despair.”
 (Trapp)

 5. (18-19) Restoration of good to the kingdom.

 Do good in Your good pleasure to Zion;

 Then You shall be pleased with the sacrifices of righteousness,

 Then they shall offer bulls on Your altar.

 a.
 Do good in Your good pleasure to Zion; build the walls of Jerusalem: David realized that in his sin he did not only fail as a man, a husband, and a father.
 He also failed as a king over God’s people.
 He humbly asked God to restore His favor to the kingdom.

 i.
 We don’t know if there was an obvious demonstration of God’s displeasure against the kingdom of Israel in the period of David’s unconfessed sin.
 Whether there was or was not, David understood that there was an aspect of restoration in terms of the kingdom that needed to be addressed.